The interaction of the ITER first wall with magnetic perturbations: Implications for the study of off-normal events

+The forces associated with extremely fast time scales are exerted on the nearest surface that can carry the current, which is the tiled surface for currents associated with changes in $B_\bot$ but is more complicated for currents that change the tangential field $\vec{B}_{tan}$ but not $B_\bot$.

+The overall effect of the force on a blanket module that is associated with extremely rapid magnetic change is reduced by inertia.
+Fast-acting forces can be treated as impulses for time scales shorter than the inertial time, which is of order milliseconds.
+An inertial time is required for a disruption force to displace an ITER blanket module by the maximum tolerable distance \cite{ITER:blanket2014}, $\xi=3$~mm.
+The inertial time is $\sqrt{2 (M_b/P_dA_b)\xi}$, where $M_b=4.6~$tons is the mass and $A_b=1.5~$m$^2$ is the frontal area of a module, and $P_d$ is the disruption force per unit area.
+Expressing $P_d$ in atmospheres, the inertial time is $(4/\sqrt{P_d})$~ms. A typical inertial time is a few milliseconds since a typical $P_d$ will be shown to be of order an atmosphere.

-The thermal quench drives a large poloidal current.
-The average equilibrium equation, Equation (D19) of Kruskal and Kulsrud \cite{K-K}, implies that if the volume of the plasma filled the toroidal chamber that change in the poloidal current $\delta G=2\pi R \Big< \delta P_{pl}\Big>/B_\varphi$, where $R$ is the major radius and $ \Big<\delta P_{pl}\Big>$ is the volume-averaged change in the plasma pressure.
+Any drop in the plasma pressure will drive both a poloidal and a toroidal current in the surrounding chamber.
+The poloidal current can be calculated using the average equilibrium equation, Equation (D19) of Kruskal and Kulsrud \cite{K-K}.
+This equation implies that if the plasma filled the toroidal chamber then the change in the poloidal current $\delta G=2\pi R \Big< \delta P_{pl}\Big>/B_\varphi$, where $R$ is the major radius and $ \Big<\delta P_{pl}\Big>$ is the volume-averaged change in the plasma pressure.
 This change in poloidal current interacting with the toroidal field would produce a radial force per unit area on a conducting structure of $\Big<\delta P_{pl}\Big>$.
 The pre-thermal-quench pressure of a hydrogenic plasma in atmospheres is $P_{pl} =3.17 n_eT$, where the electron density $n_e$ is in units of $10^{20}$m$^{-3}$ and the temperature of each species $T$ is in units of $10^4$~eV, which are the approximate density and temperature expected in ITER.
 A drop in the plasma pressure implies an inward force.
 Without extensive shorting, a net poloidal current cannot flow in the first wall.
-A force will be exerted on the tiled first-wall surface only to the extent toroidal symmetry is broken, Section \ref{sec:tfr}.
+Nevertheless, a force can be exerted on the tiled first-wall surface particularly where toroidal symmetry is broken, Section \ref{sec:tfr}.